-How To Check Laptop Battery Status And Level In Terminal In Linux
+Check Laptop battery status and level From CLI in Linux - OSTechNix

 Adapter 0: on-line

-If the AC power is not available, you would the see the following instead:
+If the AC power is not available, you would the see the following output:

 Adapter 0: off-line